-This scene opens in the Count's bedroom.
+NARRATOR: The scene opens in the Count's bedroom.
 Marceline and Dr. Bartolo pace back and forth.
 Guzman, the magistrate, is sitting on a stool acting a bit foolishly.
 There is a large nude painting of Venus and Cupid over the bed.

-Does it not seem odd that my revenge on Figaro's betrayal is to prevent him from marrying Susanna and your revenge is to actually marry him yourself?
+Does it not seem odd that my revenge on Figaro's betrayal is to prevent him from marrying Susanna and your revenge is filing a lawsuit to force him to marry you?